alleaffengaffen/.github/profile/README.md

 ## Other projecs

-Oh and there are some more repos from a trial with Cluster-API, but that's currently on hold until CAPI has evolved a bit more.
+There are some more repos:

+- admin: trial with Cluster-API, but that's currently on hold until CAPI has evolved a bit more.
+- cucumber: terraform code for AWS EKS cluster deployment

 ## What means alleaffengaffen?